Nathan-Busse/MS-learn/course-list/D-700/Fabric_Data_Engineer/python_scripts/Module6/ReadMe.md

 - *Data analysis and delivery:* *Analyzing the data to gain insights and delivering those insights to the business.*

 Microsoft Fabric enables data engineers and analysts to ingest, store, transform, and visualize data all in one tool with both a low-code and traditional experience.

+# Clone tables
+You can create zero-copy table clones with minimal storage costs in a data warehouse.
+These clones are essentially replicas of tables created by copying the metadata while still referencing the same data files in OneLake.
+This means that the underlying data stored as parquet files is not duplicated, which helps in saving storage costs.

+Table clones are particularly useful in several scenarios.

+Development and testing: Clones allow developers and testers to create copies of tables in lower environments, facilitating development, debugging, testing, and validation processes.
+Data recovery: In the event of a failed release or data corruption, table clones can retain the previous state of data, enabling data recovery.
+Historical reporting: They help create historical reports that reflect the state of data at specific points in time and preserve data at specific business milestones.
+You can create a table clone using the CREATE TABLE AS CLONE OF T-SQL command.

+To learn more about table clones, see Tutorial: Clone a table using T-SQL in Microsoft Fabric.

+Table considerations
+After creating tables in a data warehouse, it's important to consider the process of loading data into those tables.
+A common approach is to use staging tables.
+In Fabric, you can use T-SQL commands to load data from files into staging tables in the data warehouse.

+Staging tables are temporary tables that can be used to perform data cleansing, data transformations, and data validation.
+You can also use staging tables to load data from multiple sources into a single destination table.

+Usually, data loading is performed as a periodic batch process in which inserts and updates to the data warehouse are coordinated to occur at a regular interval (for example, daily, weekly, or monthly).

+Generally, you should implement a data warehouse load process that performs tasks in the following order:

+Ingest the new data to be loaded into a data lake, applying pre-load cleansing or transformations as required.
+Load the data from files into staging tables in the relational data warehouse.
+Load the dimension tables from the dimension data in the staging tables, updating existing rows or inserting new rows and generating surrogate key values as necessary.
+Load the fact tables from the fact data in the staging tables, looking up the appropriate surrogate keys for related dimensions.
+Perform post-load optimization by updating indexes and table distribution statistics.
+If you have tables in the lakehouse, and you want to be able to query it in your warehouse - but not make changes - with a Fabric data warehouse, you don't have to copy data from the lakehouse to the data warehouse.
+You can query data in the lakehouse directly from the data warehouse using cross-database querying.